-As far as the name goes, Aurora might be a bit odd of a name, but it’s still rather pretty and kind of unique.
+As far as the name goes, Aurora might be a bit odd of a name, but it’s still rather one of the prettiest and kind of unique princess Disney names.

 If you’re really looking for some Disney princess names, there are others on this list that are both wonderful and come from a great role model.

 The Little Mermaid, the name of a story written by Hans Christian Andersen and adapted by Disney for the big screen.

 Now here is where the Disney princesses start taking on more active roles in their own stories.

 It is a story where the young mermaid, daughter to king of Atlantis, Triton, falls in love with the young Prince Eric, a human whom she saves but he doesn’t remember.

 Wishing to be with him and going against her father’s wishes, Ariel goes to a witch named Ursula as an alternative way to become human, but as always, there is a catch where her voice is taken from her and she must convince her true love to kiss her in order to remain human without the use of words.

 Now there’s a lot of trickery involved here by Ursula and Ariel fails in her deal despite managing to get Eric to notice her after breaking the enchantment off of him.

 Her father sacrifices the rule of Atlantis in order to save her.
 It all ends up good in the end as Ariel steps up with the support of Prince Eric and they manage to defeat Ursula.

 The power is back in King Triton’s hands and he makes the Little Mermaid a human permanently so she could live happily ever after with her husband.